xyfzkd/teaching_book/appendix/appendix3.plots.md

    ```

 For the following examples, you can find all code in `/home/test/plot/Rscripts/`
-    of docker (a file per chapter), and demo output in `/home/test/plot/success/output/`.
+    of Docker (a file per chapter), and demo output in `/home/test/plot/success/output/`.

 ## 1. Box plots {#box-plot}